 The purpose of the new cadet orientation is to provide a means by which new students at NVMI can better assimilate into the culture of the school.
 Through this orientation, new students develop pride in their school and in becoming a member of their designated military company.

 Pledges will be assigned to a designated military company.
 They are not considered full members of the company at that time.
 Instead, they must continue to learn about NVMI and military traditions, procedures, and protocols.
 The student leaders and the TAC teams will teach these to them.
-During this time, they may be required to spend time after school (3:30 to 4:30) for practical application.
-TAC Teams will send written notification for students who are required to attend after school sessions.
-The candidates will be asked to memorize information and recite what they have learned.
+During this time, they may be required to spend time after school for additional training and practical application.

-NVMI has been establiahsed as a Brigade with a strength of 600 cadets is further subdivided into cadet companies of approximately 170 cadets each.
+NVMI’s Corps is subdivided into cadet companies of approximately 160 cadets each including a band.
 Companies are subdivided further into platoons corresponding to the grade level of the cadets.
-Each platoon is divided into squads and each of these levels of organization has corresponding cadet leadership positions with increasing responsibility and authority as cadets rise in rank.
+Each platoon is divided into squads of about eight cadets and each of these levels of organization has corresponding cadet leadership positions with increasing responsibility and authority as cadets rise in rank.

 Proper display of military courtesy is an expectation for all cadets/pledges.
 Courtesy is respect for and consideration of others.
 In the military, the various forms of courtesy are customary and traditional.
 It is important to render these courtesies correctly.
 Failure to show military courtesy will affect a cadet’s grade in their Military Science/Leader of Character class and can result in demerits.
 Cadet leaders failing to display proper military courtesy are subject to consequences including demotion and denial of the opportunity for promotion.